LNkholise/LNkholise/README.md

 ### Hi There 👋

 I'm a full-stack Python web developer who specializes mostly in solving complex business and technical problems with innovative solutions.
+My background is in computational physics (think astrophysics and astronomy) which taught me how to tackle challenging problems with data.
+I gravitated toward web development because it’s a powerful tool for solving real-world issues at scale.
+Plus, it doesn’t hurt that it pays pretty well!
+Now, I blend that problem-solving mindset with web technologies like Python (Django, Flask), Node.js and tensorflow to build solutions that actually make a difference for businesses.

 ### What I Do: